nop33/si/src/content/blog/safe-and-beneficial-artificial-intelligence-for-small-island-developing-states/index.md

 hide: false
 title: Safe and beneficial artificial intelligence for Small-Island Developing States
 date: 2023-07-25T21:40:08.172Z
+description: Given that the impacts of AI will affect all countries, the processes to establish these mechanisms must be inclusive if their outcomes are to be effective.
+Low and middle-income countries (LMICs), especially, must actively participate in the development of AI governance to ensure that the unique challenges they face are accounted for, that they will be able to equitably benefit from AI technologies, and to guard against the potential for growing inequalities and unevenly distributed risks.
 featuredImage: sids_1.1.png
 authors:
   - name: Malou Estier